Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers: The eta-f-QPV BB84 protocol and its security under entangled attackers

-Our goal is to show that if the number of qubits that the attackers hold at the beginning of the protocol is linear, then given that they do not respond `$\perp$', their probability of being correct is strictly less than the corresponding probability of the honest prover.
+Our goal is to show that if the number of qubits $q$ that the attackers hold at the beginning of the protocol is linear, then, given that they do not respond `$\perp$', their probability of being correct is strictly less than the corresponding probability of the honest prover.
 To this end, we define a relaxation of the condition of being correct, and we consider $q$-qubit strategies which have a high chance that the verifiers record \textsc{Correct} at the end of the protocol.
 More specifically, we will define a set of quantum states that are `good' for a given fixed input, conditioned on actually playing.
-The first definition, which is an extension of Definition 4.1 in \cite{bluhm2022single}, considers single round attacks that are `good' for $l\leq 2^{2n}$ pars of $x,y$.
+The first definition, which is an extension of Definition 4.1 in \cite{bluhm2022single}, considers single round attacks that are `good' for $l\leq 2^{2n}$ pairs of $x,y$.
 The reason to do so is that the attackers could be wrong for pairs that might be asked with exponentially small probability. \begin{definition} Let $\varepsilon\geq0$ and $l \in \mathbb N$.
-A $q$-qubit strategy $\{\rho^{xy},A^{xy}_a,B^{xy}_b\}_{x,y,a,b}$ for \QPVBBetaf~is \emph{$(\varepsilon$,l)-perfect} if on $l$ pairs of strings $(x,y)$ if the attackers `respond' with probability $\eta$ and
+A $q$-qubit strategy for \QPVBBetaf~is \emph{$(\varepsilon$,$l$)-perfect} if there exists a set $\mathcal L$ with $\abs{\mathcal L}\geq l$, such that the attackers \begin{enumerate} \item `respond' with probability $\eta$ on these pairs:

+\item and, up to $\varepsilon$, they are \textsc{Correct} at least with the same probability as an honest prover: